 Where To Practice Riding A Kick Scooter?

 A smooth paved surface other than a street where cars will be traveling is a good place to start.
-A bike path in a park would be ideal if it is in good shape, a parking lot that is not busy.
+A bike path in a park would be ideal if it is in good shape, and a parking lot that is not busy.
 An indoor space like a gym or a large room in your house.
 Don’t try and ride a scooter on the street where vehicles travel when you are just beginning to learn how to ride.
 It could be very dangerous.

 How To Properly Ride A Kick Scooter?

-When riding a kick scooter it is important to have proper form as to not fatigue yourself too quickly and or injure yourself.
+When riding a kick scooter it is important to have proper form so as to not fatigue yourself too quickly and or injure yourself.
 Beginning the right way will save you time by not having to correct bad habits later.
 Here are some tips for riding a kick scooter that will make your learning curve shorter.

 Proper Posture When Riding A Kick Scooter